 Look for classic Napa Valley (or at least) Californian Cabernet.
 Expect aromas of dark plum and berry fruits wrapped in vanilla and mocha.
 The California sunshine ripens the grapes to a healthy 14.5% alcohol before most winemakers let it rest for two full years in 100% new oak for that extra kick.

 California Cabernet from the Santa Cruz wine-growing region.
 Aromas of fresh blackberry, plum, and wild fennel, complemented with toasty oak notes of allspice and cocoa.
 A juicy, plummy palate yields to a lighter finish with perky acidity and well integrated tannins.

 Once adored by the public, Merlot got completed destroyed by some bad press in the early 2000’s.
 People took it to be unstylish and sweet.
 That’s fake news.
 Merlot’s velvety texture and alluring blue fruits offer a softer, more diplomatic approach to your palate.
+It’s the perfect supple red wine to pair with inauguration day.
 While Merlot may have taken a backseat to Cabernet, it’s the secret sauce behind the scenes that brings “Red Blends” to the table.